tobennaUmeh/tobennaUmeh/README.md

 - 🔭 I’m currently working on **Being a Fullstack MERN Developer**

-- 🌱 I’m currently learning **Typescript currently, then MERN stack for full stack JS ,then 100 days of code for Python :)**
+- 🌱 I’m currently learning **Typescript, then MERN stack for full stack JS,then 100 days of code for Python :)**

-- 👯 I’m looking to collaborate on **anyone really**
+- 👯 I’m looking to collaborate with **anyone really**

 - 🤝 I’m looking for help with **Typescript**